ewylie25/Miscellaneous/README.md

 ---
 ### Scripts:
-Miscellaneous, single file scripts from various projects.
+Miscellaneous, single file scripts from various projects/tasks.
 ####dump_chemical_database.py
 Used to generate .json files of chunks of the database.
 Useful for prep for running jobs on cluster or various other computers that may or may not have direct access to database.
+####db_text_to_json.py
+####generate_htmlpage_retrodb.py
+Used to create html page of information from retro database.
+Beware - generates many-many png files.
+Very simplistic.

 ---
 ### SBBRG Project: